 Robert Jaffin: Unfortunately, most people aren’t even aware that they have periodontal disease.
 So going to the Periodontist or to the dentist is key in making the diagnosis and treating the disease so that, other parts of your body aren’t affected. [inaudible 00:01:12] most people aren’t aware that they have gum disease.
 Their gums might bleed a little.
 Very few people to your office and say, “I know I have periodontal disease, what can you do?”
 They think the bleeding gums are normal.
 But, bleeding gums is not normal.
 Your gums shouldn’t be bleeding, and that’s just one sign of gum disease.
-Redness, mobility of teeth, pain is rarely a symptom.
+Redness, mobility of teeth, and pain is rarely a symptom.
 So the most important thing the patient could do is to see the dentist regularly to be diagnosed with probings and radiographs.
-And if there is periodontal disease, is to treat it and keep it under control so that these other factors don’t come in over time and affect your systemic health.
+And if there is periodontal disease, is to treat it and keep it under control so that these other factors don’t come in overtime and affect your systemic health.

 Pamela McClain: Research has shown that periodontal disease can be linked to a number of other systemic diseases that are all tied together by this inflammation, and that includes cardiovascular disease, diabetes, rheumatoid arthritis, and even the incidence of preterm low birth weight babies.
 All of these are tied to inflammation, which is the core cause of periodontal disease.